-An international heritage lawyer, David is an experienced freelance writer.
+An international heritage lawyer and legal historian, David is an experienced freelance writer.

 He studied law and history at the London School of Economics and has worked in the field of heritage based community regeneration since his student days when he was associated with projects in London and Stoke-on-Trent.

 Specialising in raising finance for regeneration projects, David played a major role in regenerating Liverpool after the Toxteth riots and helped to regenerate Bristol Quays, Gloucester Docks and Cardiff Bay.